agentic reviews

 $cd myproject && stamp init # scaffolds .stamp/ + .github/workflows/stamp-verify.yml$git add .stamp .github && git commit -m "stamp: scaffold PR verification"$git push origin mainIn GitHub: Settings → Branches → Require status checks → add

 stamp verify.
-Per change:stamp review --diff main..HEAD→stamp attest --into main --push origin→ open the PR → the check goes green → a human clicks merge.
+Per change:stamp review --diff main..HEAD(the attestation auto-mints the moment the gate opens) →stamp attest --into main --push originto push branch + attestation ref → open the PR → the check goes green → a human clicks merge.
 For server-signed verdicts without code transfer, usestamp init --migrate-to-server-attested --server <host:port>. -

 Shape C — local-only (fastest, no trust)